ivysam-cmyk/dutyPlanner/structure.md

 4. [ ] assign 2 people to each day

 _rules for these days, same person cannot be on consecutive or same day._

-1. get the 1st random medic
-2. get the 2nd unique medic